 The main target of this day is the Lammergeier, that flies over the Andalusian skies again thanks to a reintroduction program.
 The list of birds will be complemented with mountain and forest birds: Bonelli’s Warbler, Blue-rock Trush, …

 At the end of the day, we will move to Andújar, where we have our accommodation the second night.

 This is one of the best areas in all Spain to spot raptors, with good populations of Spanish and Golden Eagle and Griffon and Black Vulture.
 Other interesting birds here are: Iberian Magpie, Iberian Green Woodpecker, Southern Grey Shrike,…

-Here is also the best place all over the world for the Iberian Lynx.
+In addition, this is the best place all over the world for the Iberian Lynx.
 Although it is not the main objective of this trip, there is always the possibility of seeing it.

-Transfer to Écija, where we will rest the third night.
+Transfer towards Écija, where we will rest the third night.
 This city has an important historic-artistic heritage and it is near our next birding hotspot, the Seville Countryside.

 Day 4: Seville countryside